 When the video is finished you have the option to click on the screen to learn more, shop now, or a variety of other call-to-actions.
 Use it to drive traffic to your site directly through the video.

 If you use a nice photo that’s relevant from your video and then include a link to your video in the description, you'll get about twice as many comments, likes, and shares that way.
 That being said it's always better to use this method in addition to the ones outlined here.

 Once the traffic and views have died down, reshare it on your personal page and to your fan page again.
 You'll never reach everyone on your FB page so you might as well reshare and comment on older things to bring them to the surface again.

 This varies for each timezone, but using Buffer I figured out that what works for me is a 10 am post and a 2:30 PM post.

-This is different from the high-quality photos idea, see #7 in You-Tube Tips for more information.
+This is different from the idea of the high-quality photo, see #7 in You-Tube Tips for more information.

 Please feel free to comment below with any questions or concerns.
 Also, if you have any additional methods to increase Facebook and Youtube views that I may have missed, post them below!
 I'm always open to new ideas about getting the most out of a video.